Stuart Little: Films

-The book was very loosely adapted into a 1999 film of the same name, which combined live-action with computer animation.
-In the film, Stuart is adopted instead of born into the Little family and the plot focuses on Stuart looking for his real parents (later revealed to have died in an accident when Stuart was a baby) and Snowbell's attempt to get rid of him.
-A 2002 sequel, Stuart Little 2, features the character of Margalo and more closely follows the plot of the book.
+The book was very loosely adapted into a 1999 film of the same name, which combines live-action with computer animation.
+In the film, Stuart is an anthropomorphic mouse instead of a mouse-like boy, he is adopted instead of being born into the Little family.
+Margalo is absent, with the plot instead focusing on Stuart's search for his real parents, later revealed to have died years ago, and Snowbell's attempt to get rid of him.
+The 2002 sequel Stuart Little 2 features Margalo and more closely follows the plot of the book, albeit with the inclusion of an evil falcon who holds Margalo captive.
 A third film, Stuart Little 3: Call of the Wild was released direct-to-video in 2006.
-This film was entirely computer-animated, and its plot was not derived from the book.
-None of the three films include the plot of Stuart being a one-time substitute teacher in a schoolhouse.
+This film is entirely computer-animated, with its plot not derived from the book.
+None of the film adaptations include the subplot of Stuart being a one-time substitute teacher in a schoolhouse, meeting Dr. Paul Carey, or encountering a girl his size named Harriet.

 All three films feature Hugh Laurie as Mr. Little, Geena Davis as Mrs. Little, and Michael J. Fox as the voice of Stuart Little.

 In 2015, it was announced that a remake of Stuart Little is in the works at Sony Pictures Entertainment and Red Wagon Entertainment.
 The movie will remain hybrid live-action / computer animation.
 Douglas Wick, the producer of the original films, will produce the remake.

+In Blue Moon (2025 film), Lorenz Hart and E. B. White have an extended interaction at Sardi's bar.
+White, who is working alone on his writing, is recognized by Hart, to whom he reveals he's writing a first novel, for children.
+Later, Hart insists on telling White the story of a recurrent mouse in his 19th floor apartment who keeps coming back after Hart takes him daily to Central Park and releases him.
+White is taken enough with the story that he asks Hart if he had named the mouse.
+Hart reflects and comes up with Stuart.
+White, taking notes, asks 'Is that with a 'u' or a 'w'?" and Hart says "u."
+Et voilà, if that was comparably true to life with the bulk of the film's narrative about Hart, it would seem the famed but moribund lyricist was the source of the name "Stuart" for White's title character.